 This component is aimed at outreach to the general public, including museum outreach and development of exhibitions.

 The Olin College of Engineering in Needham, Mass., is a small and high-quality undergraduate engineering school, which attracts excellent students.
-Brandeis MRSEC has established a collaboration with Olin, for use of the Brandeis microfluidics fabrication facility by Olin seniors in their capstone engineering projects.
+Brandeis MRSEC has established a collaboration with Olin, in which a team of Olin seniors for their capstone engineering projects work with Brandeis MRSEC graduate students to develop instrumentation for the MRSEC shared facilities.
 Olin also offers a Certificate in Engineering Studies in collaboration with Brandeis.

 We have established a cooperative program with the Discovery Museums of Acton, Mass., for development of hands-on exhibits demonstrating elements of the materials science in biology.
 This is a museum with programs specifically for young people, to enhance their education and interest in science.
 An initial highly visual and interactive project on simulations of self assembly of virus capsids has been undertaken by Mike Hagan.
 With MRSEC funding, we will endeavor to expand on this initial project with other exhibits.
 The museum also offers a great opportunity for MRSEC graduate students to get involved in helping teach the groups of school students who visit the museum, and this will be another important aspect of our cooperation with the museum.